-Lemay Missouri is a Census-Designated Place and located in South St. Louis County.
-It is about 15 minutes south of Downtown St Louis using Interstate 55.
+Lemay, Missouri is a Census-Designated Place and located in South St. Louis County in the 63125 Zip Code area.
+It is about 15 minutes south of Downtown St. Louis using Interstate 55.
 Important roads for the community are Lemay Ferry Road, Interstate 55, Reavis Barracks Road, Union Road, South Broadway/Kingston Road/Telegraph Road and many others.
-The population of Lemay was recorded as having 16,645 residents in 2010.

 The area known as "Lemay" is just south of the St. Louis City limits, along the River Des Peres where it meets the Mississippi River.
 The history of this area precedes that of St. Louis.
 In 1700, Jesuit missionaries established a village at the confluence of those two rivers.
 Thus the name of "the river of the fathers" came into being.
 The road now known as "Lemay Ferry" had its beginnings in 1789 when the Spanish needed a road to connect St. Louis to a ferry located southward on the Meramec River.
 Francois Le Mais took over the operations of the ferry in 1834 and the official papers were filed as "Lemay" and the name of Lemay Ferry Road was established.